openstack-archive/fuel-docs/pages/user-guide/create-environment/3000-choose-network.rst

    on the private network interfaces of nodes in one cluster as this may result in an unstable network.

+.. note:: Make sure that the appropriate MTU value is configured
+          on the hardware switch that the private interface is connected to.
+Otherwise only standard frames (1528 bytes) will pass through.

 Enabling the jumbo frames allows for the following benefits:

 * Transmission of large packets with reduced CPU utilization